rthrfrd/boringssl/FUZZING.md

 * Replace `RAND_bytes` with a deterministic PRNG.
 Call `RAND_reset_for_fuzzing()` at the start of fuzzers which use `RAND_bytes` to reset the PRNG state.

-* Use a hard-coded time instead of the actual time.

 Additionally, if `BORINGSSL_UNSAFE_FUZZER_MODE` is set, BoringSSL will:

 * Modify the TLS stack to perform all signature checks (CertificateVerify and ServerKeyExchange) and the Finished check, but always act as if the check succeeded.